okd-project/okd/FAQ.md

 - [What to do in case of errors?](#what-to-do-in-case-of-errors)
 - [Where do I seek support?](#where-do-i-seek-support)

 ## What are the relations with OCP project?
-Is OKD4 being upstream for OCP?
+Is OKD4 an upstream of OCP?

 In 3.x release time OKD was used as an upstream project for Openshift Container Platform.
 OKD could be installed on Fedora/CentOS/RHEL and used CentOS based images to install the cluster.
-However OCP could be installed on RHEL only and it rebuilt all the images so that these would be RHEL-based.
+OCP, however, could be installed only on RHEL and its images were rebuilt to be RHEL-based.

-[Universal Base Image project](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) has enabled us to run RHEL-based images on any platform, so the full image rebuilt is no longer necessary.
-This allows OKD4 project to reuse most images from OCP4.
-However OCP also has another critical part - Red Hat RHEL CoreOS.
-Although its an opensource project (since its essentially RHEL8) its not a community-driven project.
-As a result OKD workgroup has made a decision to use Fedora CoreOS - opensource and community-driven project - as a base for OKD4.
-This decisions allows end-user modify all parts of the cluster using prepared instructions.
+[Universal Base Image project](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) has enabled us to run RHEL-based images on any platform, so the full image rebuild is no longer necessary, allowing OKD4 project to reuse most images from OCP4.
+There is another critical part of OCP - Red Hat Enterprise Linux CoreOS.
+Although RHCOS is an open source project (much like RHEL8) it's not a community-driven project.
+As a result, OKD workgroup has made a decision to use Fedora CoreOS - open source and community-driven project - as a base for OKD4.
+This decision allows end-users to modify all parts of the cluster using prepared instructions.

-Note, that OKD4 is being automatically built from OCP [ci stream](https://github.com/openshift/release/blob/1b5147b525b60b9e402a480db6aaf0b8f12960de/core-services/release-controller/_releases/release-ocp-4.5-ci.json#L10-L36), so most of the tests are happening in OCP CI and being mirrored to OKD.
-As a result, OKD CI doesn't have to run a lot of tests to ensure the release is valid.
+It should be noted that OKD4 is being automatically built from OCP4 [ci stream](https://github.com/openshift/release/blob/1b5147b525b60b9e402a480db6aaf0b8f12960de/core-services/release-controller/_releases/release-ocp-4.5-ci.json#L10-L36), so most of the tests are happening in OCP CI and being mirrored to OKD.
+As a result, OKD4 CI doesn't have to run a lot of tests to ensure the release is valid.

-These relationships are more complex than "upstream-downstream", so we use "sibling distributions" to describe its state.
+These relationships are more complex than "upstream/downstream", so we use "sibling distributions" to describe its state.

 ## How stable is OKD4?

 OKD4 builds are being automatically tested by [release-controller](https://origin-release.svc.ci.openshift.org/).
 Release is rejected if either installation, upgrade from previous version or conformance test fails.
-Test results determine the upgrade graph, so, for instance, if upgrade tests passed for beta5->rc edge, clusters on beta5 can be directly updated to rc release, bypassing beta6.
+Test results determine the upgrade graph, so for instance, if upgrade tests passed for beta5->rc edge, clusters on beta5 can be directly updated to rc release, bypassing beta6.

-Biweekly OKD stable version is released, following Fedora CoreOS schedule, client tools are uploaded to Github and images are mirrored to Quay.
+The OKD stable version is released bi-weekly, following Fedora CoreOS schedule, client tools are uploaded to Github and images are mirrored to Quay.

-## Can I ran a single node cluster?
+## Can I run a single node cluster?

 Yes.

-Set the following in install config:
+Set the following in install config, which renders 0 worker nodes and 1 control-plane node:
 ```
 compute:
 - name: worker